Noisy Pairing and Partial Supervision for Stylized Opinion Summarization: Self-supervised Opinion Summarization

-\paragraph{Self-supervision for Opinion summarization} Opinion summarization is a multi-document summarization problem that aims to generate a textual summary text $y$ that reflects the salient opinions given the set of reviews $\mathcal{X} = \{x_1, \dots, x_N\}$.
-Due to the lack of large amounts of the annotated dataset for training, one of the standard approaches is to build a pseudo-reviews-summary training pair $(\tilde{\mathcal{X}}, \tilde{y})$ leveraging massive amounts of reviews to train the encoder-decoder based opinion summarization model $p_{\theta}$ with negative log-loss minimization,
+This section describes the standard self-supervised framework for conventional opinion summarization and then the pseudo-reviews-summary pair construction approach~\cite{elsahar-etal-2021-self}, which is also used as the pre-training method in \S\ref{sec:eval}.

-\paragraph{Pseudo reviews-summary pairs construction} Although there are a bunch of approaches to building pseudo-reviews-summary pairs for opinion summarization, we adopt one of the simplest approaches~\cite{elsahar-etal-2021-self}.
+Opinion summarization is a multi-document summarization problem that aims to generate a textual summary text $y$ that reflects the salient opinions given the set of reviews $\mathcal{X} = \{x_1, \dots, x_N\}$.
+Due to the unavailability of a sufficient amount of reference summaries for training, a commonly used approach is to create a pseudo-reviews-summary training pair $(\tilde{\mathcal{X}}, \tilde{y})$ from a massive amount of reviews and trains an opinion summarization model $p_{\theta}$ using negative log-loss minimization,